Happy Independence Day! July 4th is also known as Jackfruit Day and Independence from Meat Day.

 Find out some interesting facts and historic events that all occurred on the fourth of July.

 Did you know that on this day in 1966, The Beatles were banned from the Philippines?
 They had turned down a breakfast invitation from the country’s First Lady who was infuriated.

-th in history!
-What Happened On July 4 In History?
-North Korea tested their first intercontinental ballistic missile (ICBM).
+2017 North Korea tested its first intercontinental ballistic missile (ICBM).

 The missile named Hwasong-14 flew for 40 minutes and landed in the Sea of Japan.

-On this day the temperature was almost a scorching 100°F and the local fire department used their hoses to cool down attendees.
+On this day, the temperature was almost a scorching 100°F, and the local fire department used their hoses to cool down attendees.

-The Beatles were banned from the Philippines.
+1966 The Beatles were banned from the Philippines.

 1964 The Beach Boys reached #1 on the Billboard charts with their single “I Get Around.”